 Michael Gerrard is Andrew Sabin Professor of Professional Practice and Director of the Sabin Center for Climate Change Law at Columbia Law School.
-Until late 2008, he headed the New York office of Arnold & Porter LLP, and he is currently Senior Counsel to the firm.
+Until late 2008, he headed the New York office of Arnold & Porter.
 He has practiced environmental law in New York since 1979.
 He has tried numerous cases and argued many appeals in federal and state courts and administrative tribunals, and handled the environmental aspects of many transactions and development projects.

 Mr. Gerrard has written or edited eleven books, two of which were named Best Law Book of the Year by the Association of American Publishers: the twelve-volume Environmental Law Practice Guide (Matthew Bender 1992) and the four-volume Brownfields Law and Practice (Matthew Bender 1998).
 His most recent books are The Law of Adaptation to Climate Change: US and International Aspects (ABA 2012), Global Climate Change and US Law (ABA 2014.
 2d ed., co-edited with Jody Freeman), The Law of Green Buildings (ABA 2010), and The Law of Clean Energy: Efficiency and Renewables (ABA 2011).
 Since 1986 he has written an environmental law column for the New York Law Journal, and since 1989 he has edited a monthly newsletter, Environmental Law in New York.